Fall is in the air, but iced coffee is still on the menu! This

 And while it's certainly more milk than a true Italian macchiato, it really works for this particular drink and tastes just like a delicious slice of apple crisp.

 Though I should tell you that not everyone loves this drink and it actually seems to be a very divisive seasonal coffee.
 I've seen lots of people claim it tastes like a candle.

 But I personally love the fruity sweet flavors and the way they combine with the oat milk and light coffee flavor.
-Starbucks was SO smart with the changes they made this season!

 If you love this one, you might also want to try my copycat recipe for the Apple Crisp Oatmilk Shaken Espresso.

 💡 How to customize drink

 There are so many ways you can make this drink your own, so feel free to experiment and find the combination that works best for you!
 Here are some ideas: